For Traditional Conservatism and Unionism

 the Conservative Party, the United Kingdom Independence Party and from the Ulster Unionist parties.
 The Circle has also been addressed by a number of authors, journalists, campaigners and other political commentators.

-Forthcoming MeetingsOur next meeting will be in January.
-Full details of the meeting will be circulated to members.
+Forthcoming MeetingsOur next meeting will be on 4 June.
+Full details will be circulated to members.

 Contact the Swinton Circle via email

 If you are unable to join the Swinton Circle but would like

 to make a donation towards the group and the running of this website, then you

 can do so (via PayPal) by clicking on the button below.